Experimental Primer-Actuated Semiauto Springfield 1903

 Frequently Asked Questions

-What makes this Springfield 1903 conversion a semi-automatic rifle?
+What makes this Springfield 1903 conversion unique?

-Based on the serial number (1,224,743) and barrel marking ('SA 3-21'), this experimental Springfield 1903 conversion is dated to 1921.
-This period was significant for semi-automatic firearm experimentation.
+Based on the receiver serial number (1,224,743) and barrel markings ('SA 3-21'), this experimental Springfield 1903 conversion is dated to approximately 1921, a period of significant firearm experimentation.

 Related News